Understanding Color Theory for Web Developers

 4. Split-Complementary Colors

-This scheme uses a color and the two colors adjacent to its complement.
-It provides high contrast but less tension than complementary colors.
+This scheme combines a base color with the two colors adjacent to its complementary color.
+It offers contrast with less tension than true complementary pairs.

 5. Tetradic (Rectangle) Colors